Read time 6 minutes

 When you execute the above command, it asks to confirm regarding the effective date of the certificate.
 Confirm it by typing Y and pressing Enter.

-6. Next command should be run to publish the new created Exchange Auth certificate.
+Step 6.
+Next command should be run to publish the newly created Exchange Auth certificate.

 Set-AuthConfig –PublishCertificate